ItsJoshCampos/Flask-Hello-World/README.md

-# Python 3 Flask API, Prepped for OIDC
+# Flask API, Prepped for OIDC

 ## Local Setup for Dev
 From this project directory, follow the steps: